Digital-Media/mongoshop/EXERCISES.md

 !!
 Use `"date_registered": { "$toDate": "2014-07-08T10:43:33.522Z" }` dates if you use JSON-Editor `{}`.

 !!
 Use data type `Object` for sub-documents.

+Create a file with an appropriate name and the extension .js.
+Copy your JSON from MongoDB-Atlas to it and modify it in the specified way.
+See the [example ue2.js](https://github.com/Digital-Media/mongoshop/blob/main/src/Examples/document/ue2.js)  to get the format for the upload to Moodle.

 # hyp3ue3_t2